-If you or your partner wish to change the orders, then you can do so by agreement.
+If you or your partner wish to change the orders, then our child support and custody dispute lawyers can do so by agreement.
 If you can’t agree, and you want to change the orders, then you must satisfy the Court that a change in circumstances has occurred (since the parenting orders were made) which warrants the Court changing the orders.

 For any legal assistance regarding all kinds of child support and custody disputes, please do not hesitate to call (02) 9728 3366 or fill out this form for our expert advice.